Skip to content

 • Is there a quota for some applicants of a certain origin, nationality or ethnicity?

-No, Laurea does not do any quotas for any prospective students and selection is solely based on who is most successful in the application round's entrance examination or/and in some Bachelor's Degree programmes admission is also granted based on the SAT Test Scores or Certificate-based selection.
+No, student selection is solely based on who is most successful in the application round's entrance examination or/and in some Bachelor's Degree programmes admission is also granted based on the SAT Test Scores.
 Please read more about student selection criteria.

 • Do I need to submit a Finnish language skills certificate when applying for the Nursing Programme and the Social Services Programme?

-The Nursing and the Social Services Programmes have a mandatory basic Finnish language requirement (level B1 or higher) and the applicant's level of Finnish skills will be tested in the entrance exam.
+The Laurea Nursing and the Social Services Programmes have a mandatory basic Finnish language requirement (level B1 or higher).

 • What is the difference between universities of applied sciences and universities?